yhaomin2007/voro2hex/README.txt

 To use top_ghost.dat and bot_ghost.dat is optional but prefered. because use top_ghost.dat and bot_ghost.dat could reduce the max aspect ratio of elements.

+NOTICE: the final mesh will be scaled to ensure pebble diameter is 1.
+But user should provide dimensional values in pebbles.dat, top_ghost.dat and bot_ghost.dat.

 3. run voro_to_hex_full_parallel.py to generate hfiles

 if_top_bot_ghost_pebble_from_files is True if top_ghost.dat and bot_ghost.dat are provided.